The key to philodendron esmeraldense care is to give it a really well draining potting medium and avoid waterlogging…

 Philodendron Esmeraldense Fertilizer

 A high in nitrogen feed is ideal, monthly in the spring and summer months.
+It is not essential but can speed up growth.

 Use a really well draining soil.
 Again this is to avoid the common issue of root rot.
 A cactus and succulent soil is better than a standard soil to be honest or a mix of the two.
+For more on Philodendron soil see our guide on what to buy or how to make your own: Philodendron Soil.

 When To Repot